thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/Documentation/Multiple Organisations/Test Scenario Requirements.md

 4\.
 Disable the organisation using the frontend interface.

 Expected Outcome: The organisation is visually disabled and no longer accessible to users via the frontend.
 It remains in the system for reference.

-**User Organisation Assignment:**
+## User Organisation Assignment``

 Test Case 11: Frontend - Associating a User with an Organisation

 Description: Test the frontend functionality to associate a user with a specific organisation.

 Steps: